 Axia also secured additional news media coverage to tell its client’s story and experience of going undercover.

-This case study included $1.3 million of AVEs, at Axia we prefer better metrics to show the value of earned media coverage.
-Check out why you should stop using AVEs to measure earned media coverage.
+This case study included $1.3 million in AVE.
+Axia prefers better metrics to show the value of earned media coverage.
+Check out why you should stop using AVE to measure earned media coverage.

 During the episode premiere, social media was buzzing.